OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

 - Run command: swagger-jsdoc -d `./openapi/openapi.json **/*.ts`

 ### Recommended way 2: OpenAPI (Swagger) Editor in VS Code.
 Below is a sample swagger file for the default http trigger function.
-You can just copy the content into your swagger json file you've just created.
+You can copy the content into `./openapi/openapi.json`, follow the [OpenAPI Specification](https://swagger.io/resources/open-api/), and change the content according to your modification (E.g. `/getUserProfile` -> `/$yourFunctionName` ).

 ```
 {